Chart Color Schemes

 Strathfield - East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for 22.7% of qualifications among those aged 15 and above, with advanced diplomas making up 15.3% and certificates accounting for 7.4%.
-Educational participation is high in Strathfield - East, with 39.4% of residents currently enrolled in formal education.
+Educational participation is high, with 39.4% of residents currently enrolled in formal education.
 This includes 16.9% in tertiary education, 4.5% in secondary education, and 4.3% pursuing primary education.
-There are seven schools operating within Strathfield - East, educating approximately 3,848 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1128.
-The educational mix includes five primary schools and two K-12 schools.
-School capacity exceeds typical residential needs in Strathfield - East, with 20.6 places per 100 residents compared to the regional average of 15.9, indicating that the area serves as an educational hub for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+There are 7 schools operating within Strathfield - East, educating approximately 3,848 students as of the latest available data.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1128).
+The educational mix includes 5 primary schools and 2 K-12 schools.
+School capacity exceeds typical residential needs, with 20.6 places per 100 residents compared to the regional average of 15.9, indicating that the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus data.

 Frequently Asked Questions - Education